Selecting a Heated Ultrasonic Cleaner

 There are certain applications where heat is not necessarily desirable when using an ultrasonic cleaner.

-An example is the use of an ultrasonic cleaner as a pre-sterilization or disinfecting step for medical and surgical instruments.
+An example is a pre-sterilization or disinfecting step for medical and surgical instruments.

 Blood and tissue should be removed from instruments at a temperature below 40⁰C (104⁰F).
 That’s because elevating the temperature can cause protein in blood to harden and become more difficult to clean.
 For more details on this see our post on cleaning surgical instruments.